loetek/PennyWyse-Backend-Capstone-Project/README.md

 ## General Information

 This is my final Back End Capstone project with NSS.
-The app is designed to simplfiy the event search process by focusing on only one search filter/ paremeter, cost.
+The app is designed to simplfiy the event search process by focusing on only one search filter/ paremeter and that parameter is cost.

 Final MVP Approval May 16th.